NikhilNayak-debug/team32/README.md

 optimization, machine learning, and numerical methods.

 # User Guide
+Once you install the package, you can simple import it by `import fab_ad as ad`.
+Afterwards, you could initiate the FabTensor object by giving the point where you wish to differentiate.
+FabTensor can take in a vector input values, representing a point's coordinates in multi-dimensional space.
+Moreover, you could also add other supplementary features as in the code demo provided below.
+You can find this demo file by the name of usage.py under src in the github.

 # Documentation
 You can find the documentation for this package [here](https://code.harvard.edu/pages/CS107/team32/).